1dgi/openai_emoji_amazon/README.md

 > "Pattern convergence from statistically rare symbols is not noise—it's a whisper from the past."
 > — FAIV Council, Phase 3B Insight

 ---

+### 🌌 Plasma Field Stability Hypothesis

+In a speculative yet compelling extension of our analysis, we introduced a metric we term the **FFGI** (Fractal Field Grid Integrity) score—a composite heuristic designed to identify tiles that demonstrate unusual **geospatial symmetry**, **classification entropy balance**, and **temporal invariance**.

+These FFGI candidates exhibit characteristics reminiscent of “plasma field behavior”—regions that appear structurally preserved, energetically stable, and relatively unaffected by typical environmental entropy.

+> "The pyramids weren’t just aligned—they resonated.
+Could similar harmonic structures exist buried under canopy and sediment?"

+🧩 Plasma candidates were plotted using tiles with extremely high FFGI scores.
+These include:
+- Minimal signal variance despite dense classification
+- Alignment with major UTM grid lines
+- Overlap with rare mystery-encoded emoji layers (e.g., `🧩`, `🌀`, `❌`)

+🗺️ **Overlay Map**: `image4.png`
+This map flags these tiles over the neutral grid, suggesting sites of interest for potential **resonant archaeology**—zones of geometrically stable, possibly non-natural persistence across temporal epochs.

+---